Pallof/One_a_day/README.md

 ## Overview

-My project is a recipe/ online cookbook.
-Where authors can provide their recipes onto the web page.
+My project is a brain teaser/ tenacious puzzle a day to help keep the mind sharp.
-It will provide many recipes in of which people with accounts can create, so that an the author of the recipe can get recognition for it.
-The recipes will contain the name of the recipe, ingredients required to make the dish, followed by the steps on how to create.
-There will also be images that can be shown as the 'expected' end result.
-People can also filter the dishes they want by name, or rather to be more specific if they want to cook a certain dish with a certain ingredient.
-They can filter by ingredients and see which dish specifically contains that desired ingredient.
+It will provide a new brain teaser each day with variations as to how to solve a problem.
+Will take suggestions from random users on the website as to what problem they would like  to see next or if they have a problem they would like to submit.
+Questions will have hints and a solutions button after a 'X' number of attempts.
+There will also be a QnA section where people can discuss the problem at hand possibly think up more variations for future problems.
+Will try to implement a images sections to better visualize the problems.
+There will be a home page and can filter by problem name and possibly number.
+Each user can have a unique profile with questions succesfully answersed out of the all the questions listed.
+This will be strictly mental strength training exercises, so no prequisites will be needed in order to solve a question.
+Just old fashioned pen, paper and good ol' effort

 ## Data Model

-The application will store Users, Recipes, Ingredients and Instruction on how to cook the recipes
+The application will store Users, Questions, and Solutions

-* users can have multiple recipes
+* users will have a list of what questions they have completed
-* each recipe can vary,
-* anonymous users can also post recipes/dishes (this may be changed)
+* Questions will all be a little different
+* Solutions will always have text and try to guide the user to understand the thought process.
+Some solutions may include images *Research how to implement .png*

 SAMPLE DOCUMENTS: